Earthsong Explorers

 Each group has two adult guides and a maximum of 10-12 children, allowing for close supervision and meaningful relationships.

-We provide most materials, but children should come dressed for the weather and bring a water bottle, snack, and a change of clothes.
+We provide learning materials, but children should come dressed for the weather and bring a water bottle, snack, and a change of clothes.
+A small backpack is helpful for carrying these items on our hikes.

-While we are not affiliated with any religion or specific spiritual belief system, our philosophy honors the sacredness of the Earth and encourages children to develop a sense of reverence, connection and respect for all living things.
+While we are not affiliated with any religion or specific spiritual belief system, our philosophy honors the deep connection between humans and the Earth, encouraging children to develop reverence, respect, and a sense of belonging in the natural world.

-We strive to create an inclusive and supportive environment.
-Please reach out to discuss your child's specific needs so we can determine our capacity to serve your family.
+Every child is unique, so we encourage you to reach out and share your child’s specific needs.
+Together, we can explore our capacity to serve your family.

 Yes.
 For summer camp, enroll one child at regular price and receive a 75% discount on all siblings enrolled the same week.
 For fall, the 75% discount applies to siblings enrolled 5 days a week.

 At this time, we are in the early stages of development.
 However, we are deeply committed to making our school as accessible and diverse as possible.
 We have many exciting charitable initiatives in the works, including scholarship programs.
+By fall of 2026, we plan to be authorized to accept ESA+ and Opportunity scholarships from the state of North Carolina.
 To stay updated on our progress and future opportunities, we encourage you to join our mailing list and follow us on social media.